Maharashtra Makes Its Mark In Multimodal Connectivity | www.lokmattimes.com

 Maharashtra Makes Its Mark In Multimodal Connectivity

-PNN Mumbai (Maharashtra) [India], November 28: Maharashtra seems to have become synonymous with development and progress.
-The state has ...
+Mumbai (Maharashtra) [India], November 29: Maharashtra seems to have become synonymous with development and progress.
+The state has definitely ...

 A couple of weeks ago, CM Shinde at an event announced that the much-awaited International Cruise Terminal (ICT) in Mumbai will be ready and made operational to handle cruisers from all over the world by 2024.
 He shared this information at the Global Maritime India Summit inaugurated by PM Modi two weeks ago.
 The plan is obviously huge.
 The ICT will have a capacity to handle 200 cruise ships and one million passengers per annum.
 In fact, in order to give a fillip to maritime tourism in Maharashtra, the state government has chalked out a five-year maritime policy offering incentives to business owners and tourists alike along with building various infrastructure projects.
 For the maritime tourism project to be reality, the state has worked on developing a huge infrastructure consisting of road networks.